23rd Seiwajyuku World Convention Held

 The 23rd Seiwajyuku World Convention was held at the Pacifico Yokohama Conference Center on September 15-16.
 The two-day convention is held once a year.
 It was formerly known as the Seiwajyuku National Convention, which started in 1992, until the name was changed to the Seiwajyuku World Convention in 2011.

-This year's convention attracted a record number of 4,573 attendees with more than 300 people from the U.S., Brazil, China, and Korea.
+This year's convention attracted a record number of 4,573 attendees with more than 300 people from the U.S., Brazil, China, Korea, and other countries.

 Eight representatives made presentations about their management experiences at the convention.
 They enthusiastically told personal stories of how they practiced Dr. Kazuo Inamori's management philosophy, which they learned at Seiwajyuku, as well as how they overcame difficulties and developed their companies based on the philosophy.
 The speakers received enthusiastic applause from the capacity audience after their presentations.